-$C{10}H{15}N_2O_2S^+(m/z=227.08)$ and isolobal analog ions.
+$C{10}H{15}N_2O_2S^+$ (m/z=227.08) and isolobal analog ions.
 Fragment m/z 227.08 is the most abundant peak in experiments and, as discussed previously, obtained also in simulations, but with less relative abundance.
 Analog fragments m/z 211.11, 210.12 and 209.13 are obtained in simulations of oxybiotin, N-biotin and C-biotin, respectively.
-The product ion corresponds to water loss with three possible mechanisms, shown in Scheme 1, where for simplicity we report only what observed in biotin, the others being similar given the isolobal substitution.
-The water loss can be obtained from the two oxygen atoms, from carbonyl in the imidazolidinone ring or the carboxylic tail.
-In the first case the mechanism is rather complex, while for the latter the OH can pick and hydrogen from either the N-H group of imidazolidinone or a vicinal CH.
-The last mechanism is the most abundant

-(about 67%) while the first two have lower abundance (12 and 21%, respectively).
+The product ion corresponds to water loss with three possible mechanisms, shown in Scheme 1, where for simplicity we report only what was observed in biotin, the others being similar given the isolobal substitution.
+The water loss can be obtained from the two oxygen atoms, from carbonyl in the imidazolidinone ring or from the carboxylic tail.
+In the first case, the mechanism is rather complex, while for the latter the OH can pick a hydrogen from either the NH group of imidazolidinone or a vicinal CH.
+The last mechanism is the most abundant (about 67%) while the first two have lower abundance (12 and 21%, respectively).
 We should note that the product ion m/z 209.07, observed experimentally in biotin but not in simulations, corresponds to the subsequent water loss from the product ion m/z 227.08.
 Another ion, m/z 192.05 observed experimentally, but not in simulations, is likely coming from further ammonia loss from m/z 209.07.
-Collisional simulations are limited in timelength and this is clearly at the origin of the missing of these secondary and tertiary product ions in simulations.
+Collisional simulations are limited in time-length and this is clearly at the origin of the missing of these secondary and tertiary product ions in simulations.

 $C_9H{15}N_2OS^+(m/z=199.09)$ and isolobal analog ions.
 The peak m/z 199.09 corresponds to HCOOH lost and is observed in both simulations and experiments as an intense peak.
 The mechanisms are the same for the different species, leading to ions m/z 183.11, 182.13 and 181.13 for oxybiotin, N-biotin and C-biotin, respectively.
 For simplicity, we report in Scheme 2 only the mechanism observed in biotin simulations.
+As discussed in section 3.2, this ion was much more abundant in simulations than in experiments.
+This can be due to secondary fragmentations, which unfortunately we did not observe from trajectories which are too short to allow such further reactions.
+Based on the structure of the product ion we can suggest a H_2O loss providing ion m/z 181.09 which is observed in experiments but not in trajectories.